 The post you’re about to read could’ve just as easily been a list of 77 reasons to go fishing in Belize right now, as this small country in Central America offers incredible opportunities for anglers.
 But that would make for a quite a lengthy article and I don’t want to cut into any of your precious gear-packing, plane-ticket-to-Belize-booking time.

 As far as specific species are concerned, you must release all Bonefish, Tarpon and Permit that you catch (and chances are, that’s going to be quite a number).
 Since most of the local guides support preservation efforts, they routinely practice catch and release for almost all species.
 You can purchase the fishing license here or call the CZMA at 223-0719/5739 for any additional questions.

 Now, on to the good stuff!
 The perfect storm of elements bound to transform Belize into one of the hottest angling spots of the upcoming decade:

 1. Unrivaled Geographical Features

 Belizean fisheries are some of the most stunning spots in the world.
-Among the most important of these is the Belize Barrier Reef, a 300-kilometer subsection of the Mesoamerican Barrier Reef System, one of the largest coral structures in the entire world.
+Among the most important of these is the Belize Barrier Reef.
+This 300-kilometer subsection of the Mesoamerican Barrier Reef System is one of the largest coral structures in the entire world.